-P10CF02 Research Skills(AS Core 2)
+P10CF02: Research Skills (AS Core 2)

-This core course offered as academic skills 2is designed to help students develop skills in designing and conducting academic research projects under supervision, including an academic thesis.
+This core course offered as academic skills 2 is designed to help students develop skills in designing and conducting academic research projects under supervision, including an academic thesis.
 The course will present practical skills and their theoretical underpinnings as far as they are relevant to research in the theological disciplines.

-P20CF03 Biblical Hermeneutics & Interpretation 1 (BS Core 1)
+P20CF03: Biblical Interpretation and Hermeneutics 1 (BS Core 1)

-This Biblical Studies core course for the MTh programme offers an advanced orientation to exegetical methods, ranging from traditional historical-critical exegesis to newer approaches such as narrative and social-scientific interpretation.
+This Biblical Studies core course for the MTh programme offers an advanced orientation to exegetical methods and their hermeneutical foundation, ranging from traditional historical critical exegesis to newer approaches such as narrative and social-scientific interpretation.
 The question of the relevance of approaches that originated in modern Western culture within a Pacific framework will permeate the course.
 The course does not assume knowledge of the Biblical languages.

-P20CF04 Biblical Hermeneutics & Interpretation 2 (BS Core 2)
+P20CF04: Biblical Interpretation and Hermeneutics 2 (BS Core 2)

-This Biblical Studies core course for the MTh programme offers an advanced orientation to the hermeneutical foundations of exceptical methods and their relation to various theological disciplines (e.g. reading the Bible for ethics; ministry; etc.).
-The course will include a focus on liberationist, postcolonial, and reader-response approaches.
-The question of the relevance of approaches that originated in other cultures within a Pacific framework will permeate the course.
+This Biblical Studies core course for the MTh programme offers an advanced orientation to exegetical methods and their hermeneutical foundations.
+The course will include a focus on liberationist, postcolonial, and reader-response approaches, as well as recent tendencies in the writings of Biblical scholars in the Pacific.
+The question of the relevance of approaches that originated in other cultures within a

+Pacific framework will permeate the course.
 The course does not assume knowledge of the Biblical languages.
+Prerequisite: P20CF03.

-P30CF01 History of the Ecumenical Movement (CH Core 1)
+P30CF01: History of the Ecumenical Movement (CH Core 1)